Find Assisted Living in Your Area

 Nonprofit Copay and Premium Assistance Programs

 Nonprofit organizations commonly help seniors and adults with limited resources get needed prescription medications.
-Some of these programs are privately operated charities, but some are sponsored by businesses and others are administered by state and local governments.
-Because of the diversity among these assistance providers, you might find a wide variety of coverage limits, eligibility requirements, geographic restrictions and plan details.
-Some programs are open to Medicare and Medicaid enrollees, while others are not or may be limited in how much they can help people with Part D or Medicare Advantage.
+Some of these programs are privately operated charities, some are business sponsorships, and others are local and state government programs.
+Due to this diversity among assistance providers, you will find a wide variety of coverage limits, eligibility requirements, geographic restrictions, and coverage details.
+Some programs are open to Medicare and Medicaid enrollees, while others may be limited in how much they can help people with Part D or Medicare Advantage.
 Many programs have special funds to help with the cost of asthma medications, which are separately listed for clarity and convenience.

 Program | Contact | Open to Medicare/Medicaid Enrollees? | Assistance for Asthma? | Notes |